 I’m all for tasty drinks that are natural and help me feel better.
 Maybe that boost of vitamin C might even help fight off a cold before it gets started.

-If you’re with me on that, be sure to check out me Honey Lemon Cold & Flu Remedy Drink, Hot Toddy, and Healing Evergreen Tea drinks.
+If you’re with me on that, be sure to check out me Honey Lemon Cold & Flu Remedy Drink (it’s a great honey lemon juice drink), Hot Toddy, Basil Lime Sparkling Green Tea, and Healing Evergreen Tea drinks.

 Still need more stuff to make you feel better?

 I created a collection of amazing recipes to help you feel better from my bloggers friends.